tom-f-oconnell/pymistake/README.md

 Both causing uncaught errors to trigger a debugger and modifying traceback output have high potential to cause strange errors in programs that depend on your system `python`.
-To try to avoid changing the behavior of any of these programs, `pymistake` tries to determine whether code is being run interactively, and only becomes enabled when it detects that.
+To avoid changing the behavior of any of these programs, `pymistake` tries to determine whether code is being run interactively, and only becomes enabled when it detects that.
 See the `script_is_attended()` function defined in `util.py` for details on how an interactive session is detected.

 I aimed to make this work in any python above a modern release of `python2.7`, including any `python3`, but there may be certain pythons where `pymistake` has